zcdong/Devguide/book/advanced-uorb.md

 The current documentation is still here for [uORB](https://pixhawk.org/dev/shared_object_communication) and this [page](https://pixhawk.org/dev/add_uorb_topic) covers how to add a new topic.
 </aside>

+## Publishing

+Publishing a topic can be done from anywhere in the system, including interrupt context (functions called by the `hrt_call` API).
+However, advertising a topic is only possible outside of interrupt context.
+A topic has to be advertised in the same process as its later published.

 ## Listing Topics and Listening in

 <aside class="note">